margaretmf/margaretmf.github.io/innovation.md

 (3) Gates opening and closing with workers
 (4) Crossroads with trucks driving above
 (5) Line of cars driving to school
-(6) The sun refelcting through specks of water ont he black road
+(6) The sun refelcting through specks of water on the black road

 ### **Sounds** ###
 (1) R&B music playing on the road